ezeBalsamo/Yugi-Academy/docs/how-to/how-to-install.md

 - `CONTRIBUTING.md` : Contribution Guidelines
 - `LICENSE` : MIT License

-As you can see, the source code is in `source/` directory, so, all the following commands must be executed from there.
+As you can see, the source code is in `source/` directory.
+All the following commands must be executed from there.
 From the project root directory (Yugi-Academy/) you can go to `source/` by executing:

 ```shell